 There are, in fact, no scientific test results, statistical studies, or other scientific data that support the insurance defense myth that no property damage means no personal injury or that minor property damage means minor personal injury.
 For that matter, there are no tests or studies which show severe property damage equals severe personal injury.

-In all, low impact does not mean no injury, and sometimes automobile accidents can cause very real and very significant personal injuries regardless of whether the cost to repair the damage vehicle cost $500 or $5000.
+In all, low impact does not mean any injury, and sometimes automobile accidents can cause very real and very significant personal injuries regardless of whether the cost to repair the damaged vehicle is low.